NoahAdamSperling/Stock_Orb/README.md

 *Although the spherical light fixture is not needed for the light to work, it is helpful for giving the final product a more crystal ball kinda feel :crystal_ball:.*

 # Script Descriptions
-Stock Orb, Stock Market Version - Shareable: Tracks changes in stock market data.
+Stock Orb, Stock Market Version: Tracks changes in stock market data.

-Stock Orb, Crypto Market Version - Shareable: Tracks changes in crpyto data.
+Stock Orb, Crypto Market Version: Tracks changes in crpyto data.

 <p align="center">